Frequently Asked Questions

 These requests are per our legal obligations and customer due diligence requirements according to Regulation 15 and 16 of the Financial Obligation Regulation 2020 (as amended).

-6. Who pays for the agreement for sale?
+14. Who pays the fees in a sale?

 HOUSE AND LAND RATES

-The following rates of stamp duty SHALL BE payable on the sale or other disposal of residential properties (with dwelling house) whose values exceed $2M TTD:
+The following rates of stamp duty SHALL BE payable on the sale or other disposal of residential properties (with dwelling house) whose values exceed TTD 2M:

 • For every dollar of the first $400,000 – 3%